FINDING NOVEMBER... EARLY

 An extraordinary event for intermediate to advanced photographers who want to deeply explore

-the art of seeing in the late autumn Berkshires.
+the art of seeing the past peak landscape.

 In 2015, I undertook a self-assigned project to photograph November, staying close to home in western New England and northern New York State.
 I was out nearly every day — anytime from predawn to night — making images and recording my impressions.
 My goal was to look beyond the bare trees and gray skies to discover November’s hidden beauty.
 It became a very personal project, an exercise in the art of seeing and improving my craft.
 I've continued to build upon it, shooting each of the past seven Novembers, including every day of the month in 2018 and 2020.